 Most of the varieties we offer are grown as a single stem tree, but we also offer 'Red Robin' in lollipop, pleached or mature forms.
 Please note, mature forms are measured by girth rather than height.

-Photinia are relatively easy to look after and tolerate most soil types.
-They grow well in full sun to partial shade, but do prefer a sheltered position.
 Requiring only minimal pruning, they can be pruned more frequently to encourage the brightly coloured new growth and to keep hedge forms looking smart.
+Overgrown Photinia can cope with hard pruning in Spring to get them back in shape.

 The name Photinia comes from the Greek word for shiny, in respect to their leaves.
 Their common name is Christmas Berry tree because of the small fruits that are sometimes present from autumn until Christmas.
 Photinia × fraseri varieties are also known as Red Tip Photinia.